12 min read

 Another consideration is the handle: If you have bigger hands, you'll want to choose one of the safety razors with a longer handle.
 The inverse is true of smaller hands.

-Choosing the best safety razor is about knowing yourself and your preferences, but these two safety razors are the most popular double edge safety razors available.
+Choosing the best safety razor is about knowing yourself and your preferences, but these three safety razors are the most popular double edge safety razors available.

 It helps to avoid skin irritation, especially for people with sensitive skin, but it's good for all skin types.
 It's adjustable to six different sizes, which means you can get a very close shave if you want, but you decide the degree of closeness.

-It's made of a premium white chrome and the handle has a deep knurled grip so your hands don't slip while you're trying to get a smooth shave.
+It's made of a premium stainless steel and the handle has a deep knurled grip so your hands don't slip while you're trying to get a smooth shave.
 This double edge razor will make you want to ditch cartridge razors and electric razors for good.

 It's a classic double-edged safety razor, but the handle was manufactured to be heavier and also with an intentionally lower center of gravity for a shave that only requires gentle guidance.